 I remember drinking Merlot after I saw the movie Sideways, and I thought, "What's the big deal?
 Why was he so angry about Merlot?
 Despite my own affinities for the glass in hand, it was sad to realize such a blanket statement about a grape would stick around for a while.
 Fortunately for us amateurs, we get to make up our own minds about this grape variety.
 Here are a few tips on where it's made, how to serve it, and some tasty (and affordable) bottles to try out.

-Entries tagged with 'amateur wine taste-along'
+'amateur wine taste-along' on Serious Eats

 In contrast to the big, bold, tannic wines made from Cabernet Sauvignon (popular enough to earn the pet name "Cabernet" over its own parent), Cab Franc offers medium-bodied wines with lower tannin levels and more earthy and herbaceous qualities.
 This week we'll get to know this underappreciated grape, delving into the specifics of where it's made, what it tastes like, and what bottles to seek out.